aws-amplify/amplify-js/docs/media/quick_start.md

 ---
-# Page settings
-layout: default
 ---

 # Quick Start

-**Welcome to rock with AWS Amplify!** AWS Amplify is designed to provide you a more productive environment for connecting Cloud services and working with JavaScript.
+**Welcome to rock with AWS Amplify!**

+AWS Amplify is designed to provide you a more productive environment for connecting Cloud services and working with JavaScript.

 AWS Amplify can be used with any JavaScript front-end library.
 In addition, for React and React Native developers, we have extensions that can be leveraged.
 In this guide, we showcase the usage with React, React Native and AWS resources to get started.